Please follow & like us :)

-Arancini also known as Italian Rice balls, are stuffed with a meaty sauce and mozzarella cheese and then covered in a crunchy breadcrumb coating.
-At one time you had to go to Italy to get this Sicilian specialty, but thankfully, today they are available all over the world.
+Arancini Siciliani, also known as Italian Rice balls, are stuffed with a meaty sauce and mozzarella cheese, covered in a crunchy breadcrumb coating, and fried to golden brown perfection!
+At one time, you had to go to Italy to get this Sicilian specialty, but thankfully, today, they are available all over the world.

-3 arancini on a white plate with tomato sauce and basil.
+3 Sicilian Rice balls on a white plate with tomato sauce and fresh basil leaves.

-Italian Rice Balls are my son’s favorite appetizer or snack food.
-He doesn’t miss a chance to have them if they are on a restaurant menu and in his opinion this arancini recipe is one of the best he has ever had!
+Italian rice balls are my son’s favorite appetizer/snack food.
+He doesn’t miss a chance to have them if they are on the menu, and in his opinion, this arancini recipe is one of the best he has ever had!

-Arancini are a traditional Italian holiday food made on special occasions, similar to dishes like Pizza Rustica and Sfingi.
+These fried rice balls are a classic Italian treat usually made on special occasions, similar to Pasta con le Sarde, Pizza Rustica, Italian Easter Bread, and Sfingi.
 But in Sicily, they are also a very popular street food that can be enjoyed all year long.

 A white plate with breaded and fired rice balls and one is cut in half displaying a meaty sauce and cheese filling.